The Man from Planet X

 Plot

-A spaceship from a previously unknown planet lands in the Scottish moors, bringing a humanoid alien to Earth near the observatory of Professor Elliot (Raymond Bond).
+A spaceship from a previously unknown planet lands in the Scottish moorlands, bringing a humanoid alien to Earth near the observatory of Professor Elliot (Raymond Bond).
 When the professor and his friend, American reporter John Lawrence (Robert Clarke), discover the spaceman, they help and try to communicate with it, failing in their attempt.
 They leave, and the alien follows them.
 A colleague of the professor, the unscrupulous and ambitious scientist Dr. Mears (William Schallert), discovers that the humanoid speaks in musical tones and tries to force from it the metal formula for its spaceship.
 He shuts off its breathing apparatus and leaves the spaceman for dead, telling the professor that communication was hopeless.

 Soon, Lawrence discovers that the alien is gone, as is the professor's daughter, Enid (Margaret Field).
 Tommy, the seaside village constable (Roy Engle), reports that others are now missing as well.
 Lawrence takes the constable to the site where the spaceship had landed, but it is no longer there.
 With more villagers now missing, including Mears, and the phone lines suddenly dead the village is in panic.
 They are finally able to get word to Scotland Yard by using a heliograph to contact a passing freighter just off the coast.